Ichimon (sumo): Historical ichimon

-There was a multitude of clans in the past, some of them having been dismanteled.
+There was a multitude of clans in the past, some of them having been dismantled.
 Before 2018, it was possible for stables to form loose coalitions or not to align themselves with a particular clan and remain independent.

 The Tomozuna ichimon (友綱一門) was the major clan of the mid-Meiji era.
 The Tomozuna clan has its origins in the decline of the Tamagaki ichimon (玉垣一門), that clan having raised important wrestlers, such as Umegatani I. At the heart of the clan was the eponymous stable, founded by former maegashira Kaizan Tarō I when the latter became independent of the Tamagaki stable.
 The clan could count on the support of Itagaki Taisuke, who became a major patron of the stable.
 The clan quickly gained influence, thanks in particular to the trio Tachiyama, Kunimiyama and Yahatayama.
 From this clan came the ichimon of Nishonoseki and Isegahama (then founded by Tatsunami stable).
 Tatsunami was founded by Komusubi Midorishima in 1915 and Nishonoseki was founded by Yokozuna Tamanishiki in 1935.

 Another example of a historic clan is the recently disbanded Takanohana ichimon (貴ノ花一門).
 After retiring from the ring in 2003, Yokozuna Takanohana inherited Futagoyama stable from his father, the former Takanohana Kenshi.
 On the strength of his great popularity, he stood for election as director of the Sumo Association in 2010.
 This was an unusual candidacy, as it is traditional to discuss candidacies within one's clan before standing.
 Takanohana left his clan, the Nishonoseki ichimon, because it had decided to nominate other candidates.
 This unprecedented event was later called the Takanoran (貴の乱, Taka's rebellion).
 Takanohana was elected director of the association, and the stables that had supported his candidacy joined his faction, which became independent of the Nishonoseki ichimon after the exclusion of stables from this group (Ōnomatsu stable, Ōtake stable, Magaki stable) that had voted in contradiction to the clan's plans.
 A fourth stable (Tatsunami stable) joined the Takanohana faction in 2012 and in May 2014 the independent group was officially recognised as an ichimon, because, according to the association's statutes, there was no difference in the amount of money to be paid to the Takanohana group that could differentiate it from a fully-fledged clan.
 After the Takanoiwa affair, the clan began to distance itself from Takanohana.
 Takanohana disbanded his ichimon in 2018 after a failed director election.

 Immediately after the dissolution of the Takanohana ichimon, Ōnomatsu stable took over the leadership of the group from the remaining stables formerly affiliated with Takanohana (the Tatsunami and Chiganoura stables had already separated from the clan).
 The newly formed Ōnomatsu group (阿武松グループ) was short-lived and the group disbanded in November 2018, with all the stables that showed support for Takanohana joining the Nishonoseki ichimon, with the exception of Tatsunami, which joined the Dewanoumi ichimon.